 Alzheimer’s disease is a serious medical condition that affects millions of people worldwide.
-It is the most common form of dementia, and it can cause long-term memory loss, cognitive decline, and behavioural changes.
+It is the most common form of dementia, and it can cause long-term memory loss, cognitive decline, and behavioral changes.
 But what exactly is Alzheimer’s?
 How many different types are there?
 What is the biological definition of Alzheimer’s?
 And why do we still not have a cure?
 Let’s take a look at these questions and more in this comprehensive overview of Alzheimer’s disease.

 Types of Alzheimer’s Disease